 How often do your customers have an outstanding payment or pay their invoices late Or if you’re an accountant or bookkeeper, how often do your clients get paid late by their customers?
 Xero took a look at their data and discovered that 48% of invoices were paid late.
 The real concern, though, is the knock-on effect this has on businesses.
-Research from The Federation of Small Businesses uncovered that in the UK, 50,000 small business failures could be prevented each year by eliminating late payment.
+Research from The Federation of Small Businesses uncovered that in the UK, 50,000 small business failures could be prevented each year by eliminating late payments.

 Here at Chaser, chasing up payment is our speciality.
 We’ve been refining our payment-chasing email templates for several years, to produce what we believe are the most effective to get paid on time.
 Chaser users get those email templates built-in to their account so they can automatically chase all of their customers with best-practice templates (you can try out automated chasing for free, for 14 days here).